Jacksonville Trademark Attorneys & Lawyers

 What Is a Trademark?

 According to the USPTO, a trademark is a "word, phrase, symbol or design, or a combination of words, phrases, symbols, or designs, that identifies and distinguishes the source of the goods of one party from those of others."
-A service mark is the same thing but refers to a service instead of a product.
+A

 - 6 min read